Operation Sportpalast: 6–7 March

-Tovey received Raikes's report shortly after midnight on the night of 6/7 March, and judged that Tirpitz was at sea.
-He believed that the battleship was probably being used to protect northern Norway from a landing, but was unable to discount the possibility that she would attack the convoys.
+Tovey received Raikes's report shortly after midnight on the night of 6/7 March and judged that Tirpitz was at sea.
+He believed that the battleship was probably being used to protect northern Norway from a landing but was unable to discount the possibility that she would attack the convoys.
 Tovey wanted to use Curteis's force to protect the convoys while the ships under his direct command intercepted Tirpitz.
 The Admiralty refused to permit this and directed the Home Fleet to remain concentrated so that Victoriouss fighters could protect it from air attack.
-Tovey ordered the fleet to sail to the north to reach a position from which Victorious could launch search aircraft at 10 am.
-Icy conditions at that time made flying impossible, however.
-This was a missed opportunity for the British, as the planned search was highly likely to have located Tirpitz at a time when the Home Fleet was less than 100 mi from her.
+Tovey ordered the fleet to sail to the north to reach a position from which Victorious could launch search aircraft at 10:00 a.m. but icy conditions made flying impossible.
+This was a missed opportunity for the British, as the planned search was highly likely to have located Tirpitz at a time when the Home Fleet was less than 100 mi distant.

 The Germans lacked information on the location of Convoy PQ 12, as their aircraft and submarines had failed to spot the convoy again.
 Ciliax was still unaware that the Home Fleet was operating near his ships.
 Tirpitz flew off two Arado Ar 196 float planes on the morning of 7 March, but they did not find Convoy PQ 12.
 Ciliax also detached the three destroyers to undertake independent searches.
-Weather conditions remained bad throughout the day, with frequent squalls and blizzards.
+The weather remained bad throughout the day, with frequent squalls and blizzards.
 The two convoys passed one another in the afternoon.
-Z25 came within 10 mi of QP 8 but did not sight it.
-During the afternoon of 7 March the Admiralty warned Convoy PQ 12 that German ships might be operating in its vicinity.
-In response, the convoy temporarily altered its course to the north before turning east again to avoid an area of sea ice.
+Z25 came within 10 mi of Convoy QP 8 but did not see it.
+During the afternoon of 7 March the Admiralty warned Convoy PQ 12 that German ships might be operating in its vicinity and the convoy temporarily altered its course to the north, before turning east again to avoid an area of sea ice.